Sir Mo Farah, CBE, is a multiple Olympic, World and European champion – the UK's greatest ever athlete.

-He grew up in West London and began running at school when spotted by his PE Teacher.
-Mo was a very successful junior athlete winning the European Junior 5000m title in 2001.
-His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5000m in the European T&F Championships and later in the year won the European Cross Country Championships.
-At global level he went on to place a creditable 6th in the 2007 World T&F Championships and 7th in the 2009 World T&F Championships.
+Mo was a very successful junior athlete, winning the European Junior 5,000m title in 2001.
+His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5,000m European T&F Championships and later in the year when he won the European Cross Country Championships.

-Mo's career took another step forward in 2010 with a 5000m & 10,000m golden double at the European T&F Championships and one week later became the first British man to run sub 13 minutes for the 5000m with a National Record time of 12:57.94.
-2011 was a dream season for the popular 28 year old as he became the first British man to win the 5000m in the World T&F Championships a few days after winning the silver medal in the 10,000m.
-He smashed the European 10,000m Record with a time of 26:46.57 and improved the British 5000m Record to 12:53.11.
+Mo's career took another step forward in 2010 with a 5,000m and 10,000m golden double at the European T&F Championships, and then one week later he became the first British man to run sub 13 minutes for the 5,000m - with a National Record time of 12:57.94.
+2011 was a dream season for Mo as he became the first British man to win the 5,000m in the World T&F Championships, a few days after winning the silver medal in the 10,000m.
+He smashed the European 10,000m Record with a time of 26:46.57 and improved the British 5,000m Record to 12:53.11.